 - Protein is vital for your body’s health.

-- Most teens need to eat/drink 40-50g of protein a day.
+- Most teens need to get 40-60g of protein a day through food or beverages.

-- Protein supplements aren’t necessary if you eat a healthy diet.
+- Protein supplements aren’t necessary if you eat a well-balanced diet.

 What foods are high in protein?

-Plant foods such as legumes (beans, lentils, and peas), nuts, peanut butter, seeds, and soy foods such as soybeans, soymilk, and tofu are all high in protein.
+Plant foods such as legumes (beans, lentils, and peas), nuts, peanut butter, seeds, and soy foods (soybeans, soymilk, and tofu) are all high in protein.
 Animal foods such as meat, fish, turkey, chicken, eggs, milk, cheese, and yogurt are also good sources of protein.

 How much protein do I need each day?

-The amount of protein that you need daily, or the recommended daily allowance (RDA), depends on your age and body size, but most teens need between 40 and 60 grams of protein each day.
-To figure out exactly how much you need, you’ll need to do a little math.
+The amount of protein that you need daily, or the recommended daily allowance (RDA), depends on your age and body size, but most teens need, on average, between 40 and 60 grams of protein each day.
+If you want to figure out exactly how much you need, you’ll need to do a little math.

 The table below lists some good sources of protein and the grams of protein in each serving.